Dr. Watson: Television

 In the 2010 BBC television show Sherlock, Martin Freeman portrays Watson as a discharged military doctor who strikes a complicated yet good friendship with the brilliant but eccentric Holmes (Benedict Cumberbatch).
 As with the original character, Watson served in the British Army in Afghanistan.
 The adaptation is set in contemporary London.

-The 2012 CBS show Elementary, set in New York City, changes the character to an Asian American woman, Dr. Joan Watson (Lucy Liu), an ex-surgeon turned sober companion.
+The 2012 CBS show Elementary, set in contemporary New York City, changes the character to an Asian American woman, Dr. Joan Watson (Lucy Liu), an ex-surgeon turned sober companion.

 In the 2013 Russian adaptation Sherlock Holmes, Watson is portrayed as older than Holmes.
 The character was played by Andrei Panin, in his last role, as he died shortly after the filming was finished.

 In the 2014 Japanese puppetry series Sherlock Holmes, Watson, a doctor's son and transfer student from Australia, becomes the roommate of Sherlock Holmes in 221B of Baker House.
 Though initially at a loss as to how to deal with Holmes, he becomes close to his strange roommate.
 He records Holmes' investigation in a notebook known as "Watoson memo" ("Memo of John H. Watson") and writes articles based on it for the school's wall newspaper.
 Wataru Takagi voices him and narrates the show.

 In the 2018 Japanese drama series Miss Sherlock both lead characters are re-imagined as female.
 Dr. Wato Tachibana (Shihori Kanjiya) meets Sara "Sherlock" Futaba (Yuko Takeuchi) after becoming the witness of her mentor’s death.
 Soon she assists her in this event’s investigation and becomes her flatmate, friend and assistant.
 Sherlock calls her "Wato-san", which sounds similar to "Watson".

 In the 2019 Japanese animated series Kabukicho Sherlock, Yuichi Nakamura voices a reimagined Watson who is an assistant to Holmes in Kabukicho.

+Since 2025, Morris Chestnut starred in and executive produced the CBS series Watson.
+This version of the character is an African American geneticist who, following Holmes's supposed death at the Reichenbach Falls, becomes the head of a Pittsburgh clinic for rare diseases.